tripti196/qt-opencv-cpp-project/README.md

 # qt-opencv-cpp-project

-Creating a desktop application in C++ with OpenCV : Segmentation of ultrasound images by implementing the watershed algorithm.
+**!!Sorry, this repo code might be outdated!!** Creating a desktop application in C++ with OpenCV : Segmentation of ultrasound images by implementing the watershed algorithm.

 # Tools